openshift/aws-load-balancer-operator/docs/prerequisites.md

     Extract and save the required *CredentialsRequest* in a directory.

-2. Use the ccoctl tool to process all *CredentialsRequest* objects in the credrequests
+2. Use the ccoctl tool to process all *CredentialsRequest* objects in the previously specified
 directory:

     ```bash